Chris Hanson (American football): New England Patriots

 In their 2007 training camp, the Patriots' punting competition appeared to be between veteran Josh Miller and first-year player Danny Baugher.
 By late August, the team had released Miller, leaving only Baugher on the roster.
 Baugher too was released days later, with the Patriots signing Hanson to replace him.
 Hanson had a 41.4 punting average for the Patriots in 2007.
-He helped lead the 2007 Patriots to a 16-0 regular season record, an AFC Championship, and a trip to Super Bowl XLII.
+He helped lead the 2007 Patriots to a 16–0 regular season record, an AFC Championship, and a trip to Super Bowl XLII.
 In 2008, Hanson finished with a 43.7 punt average and was named AFC Special Teams Player of the Week in Week 17, averaging 45 yards a punt in wind gusts up to 60 mph.
 Hanson finished the 2009 season with a 39.7 punt average, helping the Patriots win the 2009 AFC East Division title.

 New England did not resign Hanson for the 2010 season, leaving him as a free agent.

-Coaching
+Coaching career

 Hanson was named head football coach at Trinity Christian School (Sharpsburg, Georgia) in 2011 after spending one year as an assistant under his former high school coach, Danny Cronic.